 On the weekends, enjoy the southern sounds of live Bluegrass music while sipping hard cider and munching down some BBQ.
 All while eyeing the best views of the Blue Ridge Mountains.

-Final thoughts on our 12 best blueberry farms in the U.S.
+Final thoughts on these must visit family-friendly blueberry farms in the U.S.

 Like any farm, blueberry farms in the U.S. are a great way to get the kids outside and teach them the importance of where our food comes from.

 But also, picking your own blueberries helps relieve stress and gives you opportunity to stock up on blueberries for cooking and eating.

 Just exhibit a bit of courtesy; while most blueberry farms allow sampling, please refrain from grazing or making a meal of the blueberries.
 Remember, farming is their livelihood.

 We hope these blueberry orchards inspire you to find one in your own location.
 Or, if you time it just right, during your travels, you can have a good ole blueberry pickin’ time!

 AMAZON DISCLOSURE: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.